How 43km makes booking tours easy?

 Enjoy Your Trip

-Get inspired by our members' travel stories from Myanmar
+Short travel stories from Myanmar

 It was midnight when I got down at a bus stop called the "115 miles" somewhere in the Yangon-Mandalay expressway.
 I had to run and find a loo for myself.
 But in that huge, crowded place I was not quite sure how to do it.
 That's when I came up with an exciting plan that I was sure would work.
 I decided to follow a fellow Burmese passenger to the loo and back.